 - "What Is Gestational Trophoblastic Disease?," Cancer.org.
 Reviewed November 10, 2017.
 Accessed January 16, 2018.

 - Chaunie Brusie, "Causes of a Negative Pregnancy Test with No Period," Healthline.
 June 21, 2016.
 Accessed January 16, 2018.

 Questions & Answers

 My last period was on December 30 and in January I didn't get my period and now its February 6th.
 When I tested on the 2nd of February it was negative again.
 I tested on the 4th of February, it was still negative and today it is the 6th of February, what should I do?

-My last period was on February 22, And we are now in April 16 and I still having coffee.
-I did a home pregnancy and it came out negative could I still be pregnant ?
+My last period was on February 22, and it's now April 16 and I'm still having coffee.
+I did a home pregnancy and it came out negative could I still be pregnant?

 Try doing another test.
 Test your very first urination of the day.
 Pee into a clean cup then put the test stick into your pee.
 Leave it in there for 10 minutes.
 That will make sure you get an accurate result.